SeldonIO/seldon-core/docs-gb/installation/test-installation.md

  model.mlops.seldon.io/iris condition met
  ```
 ## Deploy a pipeline for the Iris Model
+{% hint style="info" %}
+**Note**: The pipeline name must not be reused as the name of any individual step within the pipeline.
+This results in a Kubernetes validation error:
+`pipeline iris must not have a step name with the same name as pipeline name`
+{% endhint %}

 1. Apply the following configuration to deploy the Iris model in the namespace `seldon-mesh`: